STANDARDS

 But in recent decades, several wealthy business leaders have built private space programs.
 They are working with NASA to create new space technology.
 They are also making plans to take tourists to space for fun.

 In 2021, three U.S. companies took big steps toward that goal.
 In July, two companies, Virgin Galactic and Blue Origin, launched rocket-powered crafts carrying civilians to space.
 The civilians on each mission trained for several days before taking off.
-These missions traveled above the second layer of Earth’s atmosphere (see Where in the Atmosphere?).
+These missions traveled above the second layer of Earth’s (see Where in the Atmosphere?).
 After just a few minutes, Earth’s gravity pulled the spacecrafts down to the ground.

 SPACEX